 Gun Rights for Medical Cannabis Patients in Connecticut

-The Department of Consumer Protection is in charge of overseeing the program, which includes making regulations, handling applications, and granting licenses and patient ID cards.
+The Department of Consumer Protection oversees the program, which includes making regulations, handling applications, and granting licenses and patient ID cards.

 Minors were not permitted to take part in the program under the original law.
 However, Gov. Malloy signed HB 5450 on May 17, 2016, making it possible for young patients to be approved for certain medical marijuana treatments, starting in October 2016.